 Plange must provide all the same functionality at run time as it does at compile time.
-This facilitates self-modifying code, and makes it possible to endow an end-user with the capabilities of the developer.
+This facilitates self-modifying code, symbolic computation, and makes it possible to endow an end-user with the capabilities of the developer.
 See the main page.

 Useful semantic features are included from each generation of programming languages.

 Constraints on systems, in the form of expressions in predicate logic, differentials, and other problem domains are solved symbolically, or numeric methods are used at runtime.
 The user may initiate and abort symbolic evaluation within the IDE, especially for techniques that may have unbounded running time.